Abhayparashar31/LinkedIn-Connection-Visualizer/README.md

 <img src='data/get_data/4.png' width = 300/>

-Check the Connections Checkbox and Download the Archive (You will get an emaim when it is avalible, generally takes 10-15 minutes)
+Check the Connections Checkbox and Download the Archive (You will get an email when it is avalible, generally takes 10-15 minutes)

 <img src='data/get_data/5.png' width = 300/>